pablinme/pablinme.github.io/series/swift/introduction-to-xcode/index.md

 ## Playgrounds
 Xcode's playgrounds provide an interactive environment for developing and evaluating Swift code on the fly, playgrounds don't need to be compiled and run as a complete project since code is evaluated on the fly, so it becomes handy for experimenting, testing and prototyping.

-When creating a **new playground** is possible to select between iOS and macOS templates, to begin with it can be either one as it makes no difference evaluating Swift code with standart libraries.
+When creating a **new playground** is possible to select between iOS and macOS templates, to begin with it can be either one as it makes no difference evaluating Swift code with standard libraries.

 <img src="./images/playground-templates.png" width="536" height="444"> <br>
 After selecting the save location for the playground it should load with the code editor containing the sample code